 both English and a child's native language and may include the participation of English proficient

 children if such course is designed to enable all participating children to become proficient in

 English and a second language.

-The district's coordinator for ELL programs is the Director of Special Services.
+The district's coordinator for ELL programs is the ELL Coordinator.

 The Board directs the coordinator to develop and implement language instruction programs that:

-IGBH-AF1).
-The building administrator will develop procedures to ensure that all new and
+(see IGBH-AF1).
+The building administrator will develop procedures to ensure that all new